 Xinyu Wang vs. Vera Zvonareva: Prediction and Match Betting Odds | China Open

-On Saturday, Xinyu Wang (No. 38 in the world) faces Vera Zvonareva in the Round of 64 of the China Open.
+No. 38-ranked Xinyu Wang will face Vera Zvonareva in the China Open Round of 64 on Sunday, October 1.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!